1. Define 'simple molecular covalent compounds'

 - Large molecules consisting of only non-metallic atoms

 - Small molecules consisting of only metallic atoms

 - Large molecules consisting of only metallic atoms

 1 of 18

 Other questions in this quiz

-2. How do you test for sulfate ions?
+2. How do you test for chloride ions?

-- The layers of negative ions can slide over eachother in a sea of electrons
+- An irregular arrangement of negative metal ions surrounded by a sea of delocalised electrons